A New Fellowship Opportunity for Creative Non-Fiction Writers

 – In memory of Deloris Patricia Campbell Spencer

-- The Rockvale “Believe” Fellowship is open to writers of Creative Nonfiction only.
+- The Rockvale “Believe” Fellowship is open to writers of Creative Nonfiction.
 We define CNF as memoir, personal and lyric essay, and literary journalism.

-- The project must present serious illness as its main theme and explore the impact illness has on life and relationships.
-A personal connection to the story is paramount.
+- The writing must present serious illness as its main theme and explore the impact illness has on life and relationships.
+A personal connection is paramount.
 We put no limitations on the definition of serious illness.

-- The writing project, as a whole, should not be previously published.
+- The writing, as a whole, should not be previously published.
 We will consider work in which small portions (such as individual essays in a book of essays) are published.
 The writer should disclose this information in the application.

 - The application fee is $30.
 This is non-refundable.

-- The application requires a description of the project, an excerpt of the project, a curriculum vitae, and a written paragraph detailing how the fellowship would aid the writer and project.
-We do not require letters of recommendation.
+- The application requires a description of the writing, an excerpt, and a paragraph detailing how the fellowship would aid the writer.

 - A small stipend of $200 will be given to the fellowship recipient upon arrival at the colony to compensate for travel and food.
 Expenses beyond $200 are the responsibility of the writer.